Skip to content

 Screenshot of the GitHub Plugin

-If you're already using a code collaboration platform like GitHub, GitLab, Bitbucket or Azure DevOps, you can also push code quality information to developers there.
+If you're already using a code collaboration platform like GitHub, GitLab, SCM-Manager, Bitbucket, Gitea or Azure DevOps, you can also push code quality information to developers there.
 Developers can use this information to see at a glance whether their merge request is clean (i.e. no newly introduced findings) and can be merged or whether they should have a second look at the findings reported by Teamscale before merging.
 The integrations into these tools can either insert a findings badge into each pull/merge request that shows the resolved and new findings, can vote on pull/merge requests (think: thumbs up or thumbs down) or can even add detailed inline comments for every new finding in the code collaboration platform's diff view.

 Screenshot of the BitBucket Plugin